jonhoo/thesquareplanet.com/_drafts/raft-qa.md

 date: '2016-03-06 16:17:10'
 ---

-### Student top Raft Q&A

-This post accompanies the [Students' Guide to Raft](post_url students-guide-to-raft).
-You will probably want to read that first.

 For 6.824 we are using [Piazza](https://piazza.com/class/igs35ab0zvja8)
 for class communication and Q&A. Over the course of the semester, a number of good questions have been asked that may be of use to others trying to come to grips with Raft.
 A selection of the questions and answers are given below.
 These are all adapted from the questions and answers given by 6.824 students and TAs.

+This post accompanies the [Students' Guide to Raft](post_url students-guide-to-raft).
+You will probably want to read that first.

 > Assume we have three servers, and that S0 is elected leader.
 S0
 > receives some commands from a client and adds them to its log (say,